gnostique/DataScience/class_001.md

 Slack will be the central space you turn to make sense of the harder parts of this class.
 It is the fastest way to connect with me and get support from your other students.

 # Exam
-21 question
+21 questions
 60 min
 all open answer
-password give out in class 7 and you have 1 week to take the exam
+password given out in class 7 and you have 1 week to take the exam

 # Class Structure
-Class 1: Orintation
+Class 1: Orientation
 Class 2: Lab(group work)
 Class 3: Machine Learning on Iris
 Class 4: Review homework 1-3